Commerce Boulevard Christian Church

 Men Ministry, and participation with the Tunica Ten Point Coalition.
 On February 3, 2013, CBCC decided to broaden the ministry from a more

-global perspective and launched their website, www.commerceblvd.org.
+global perspective and launched our website, www.commerceblvd.org.

 The Lord has once again giving us dedicated Deaconate Staff, who are faithfully carrying on the mission.
 These men of God are: